 Let us sketch the basis of such calculation.
-The geometry of the setting is shown on Fig.~\ref{fig:caustic}.
+The geometry of the setting is shown in Fig.~\ref{fig:caustic}.
 For Gaussian random fields, one can compute the most likely tidal field and inertia tensor at a given Lagrangian peak, subject to a Zel'dovich boost which will translate that peak near to a filament at some distance $\mathbf{r}$; this distance corresponds to the time during which the nearby filament has shell-crossed multiplied by the original velocity.
 In turn, the condition of shell crossing can be expressed as constraints on the eigenvalues of the shear tensor.
 We can anticipate that the pre-existing Lagrangian correlation between the tidal field of the halo-to-be on the one hand, and the Hessian of the filament-to-be on the other hand, imposes some alignment between the direction of the filament (along the first eigenvector of the Hessian) and the spin of the collapsing halo (as set by the corresponding tidal tensor).
 If the critical condition that the filament is embedded into a given wall is added, the axial symmetry of the problem will be broken, and the inertia and tidal tensor (which are sensitive to different scales) will end up misaligned, reflecting this anisotropy.
 In this context, the observed spin (and importantly its polarity) will correlate with the polarity of the vorticity quadrant the halo ends up into after translation.
-The upshot is that on Fig.~\ref{fig:caustic}, the lighter pink sphere will ``know'' about the green dots given these constraints.
-This supplementary requirement is imposed by the fact that the correlation between spin and vorticity keeps tract of the direction of both vectors, as shown on Fig.~\ref{fig:spin-multi}.
-It is clear from this sketch that, as the Lagrangian patch of the proto-halo becomes of the order of the typical Lagrangian size of the quadrant, the alignment will increase, and as it becomes larger, it will fade (see Appendix~\ref{sec:Toy} for an illustration of this transition).
-Note finally that this ``one slice perpendicular to the filament axis'' picture cannot address the process of spin flipping to a perpendicular direction to the filament via mergers, as this is a longitudinal process.
-This will be the topic of further work in this context \citep[][in prep.]{pichon2014}.
+The upshot is that in Fig.~\ref{fig:caustic}; the lighter pink sphere will `know' about the green dots given these constraints.
+This supplementary requirement is imposed by the fact that the correlation between spin and vorticity keeps tract of the direction of both vectors, as shown in Fig.~\ref{fig:spin-multi}.
+It appears from this sketch that, as the Lagrangian patch of the proto-halo becomes of the order of the typical Lagrangian size of the quadrant, the alignment will increase, and as it becomes larger, it will fade (see Appendix~\ref{sec:Toy} for an illustration of this transition).
+Note finally that this `one slice perpendicular to the filament axis' picture cannot address the process of spin flipping to a perpendicular direction to the filament via mergers, as this is a longitudinal process.
+This is also the topic of \cite[][]{pichon2014} which complements the Eulerian view presented here.